 The requirement for a public body to prepare a Gaelic Language Plan is initiated by Bòrd na Gàidhlig issuing a formal notice to that effect under section 3 of the 2005 Act.

 Approval of the Scottish Land Commission's Gaelic Language Plan:

-The Scottish Land Commission's Gaelic Language Plan will be submitted to Bord na Gàidhlig for approval on 21 August 2020.
+The Scottish Land Commission's Gaelic Language Plan was approved by Bòrd na Gàidhlig on 26 January 2022.

 Consultation on a Draft Gaelic Language Plan